Style Rules¶

 Multi-Pass Fixing¶

-When running with --fix, the style engine applies fixes in up to 3 passes.
-Some rules interact with each other (e.g., reordering attributes may create new spacing issues), so the engine re-runs all rules after applying fixes to catch any new violations introduced by the first pass.
+When running with --fix, the style engine applies fixes in a loop until a fixed point is reached.
+Some rules interact with each other (e.g., reordering attributes may create new spacing issues), so the engine re-runs all rules after applying fixes to catch any new violations introduced by the previous pass.

 terratidy style --fix